dannydecaf/fullstack1/README.md

 Pushed to Git

 Fully intend to implement some missing features (good, outstanding, excellent) into Assignment V2 for a more powerful application.

+UPDATE:

+Incoroprated missing features on to Assignment 2, along with the rubric for Assignment 2